MarkR42/malenki-nano/hardware/README.md

 Hardware
 ====

-Production hardware is in malenki-nanox/ and malenki-1616/
+Production hardware is in malenki-nanoi/

 Panels are in panel*/